seleniumbase/SeleniumBase/examples/example_logs/ReadMe.md

 ### Logging & Reports Tutorial

-The log files you see in this folder were generated when [test_fail.py](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/test_fail.py) ran and failed with logging turned on.
+The log files you see in [this "example_logs" folder](https://github.com/seleniumbase/SeleniumBase/tree/master/examples/example_logs) were generated when [test_fail.py](https://github.com/seleniumbase/SeleniumBase/blob/master/examples/test_fail.py) ran and failed with logging turned on.
 (Include ``--with-testing_base`` on the command line in your test runs.)
 By default, a folder named ``latest_logs/`` will appear in the location where you ran the tests.
 If you have ARCHIVE_EXISTING_LOGS set to True in [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py), past logs will get moved to the ``archived_logs/`` folder instead of getting deleted.

 **Usage examples:**
 ```bash